sergiocollado/potpourri/aws_notes.md

 - **standard**: magnetic.
 MAX 20-400 IOPs

-### ENI
+## Networking with EC2:

+### ENI: Elastic Network Interface
- Elastic Network interface is a virtual network card
+ Elastic Network interface is a virtual network card - for basic day-to-day networking.
-### EN
+### EN: Enhaced Networking
  Enhaced networking.
-Uses a single root i/o virtualization, to provide high networking capabilities on supported instance types.
+Uses a single root i/o virtualization (SR-IOV),  to provide high networking capabilities on supported instance types.
+It vary speeds bewteen 10Gbps to 100 Gbps.
-### EFA
+### EFA: Elastic Fabric Adapter
- Elastic Fabric Adapter: a network device that you can attach to a EC2 intance, to accelerate high performance computing (HPC) an ML applications.
+ Elastic Fabric Adapter: a network device that you can attach to a EC2 intance, to accelerate high performance computing (HPC) and machine learning applications.

+## Optimiziong EC2 with placement groups

+There are three types of placement groups
+ - Cluster - grouping of instances in a same availability zone.
+Indicated for applications with low network latency and/or hight throughtput. (because the instances are closer)
+ - Spread - Indivudal critical EC2 instances are spreaded in diferent hardware, so this is recommented when there are a small number of critical instances (it is more reliabably in case of hardware failure)
+ - Partition - multipell EC2 instances have its own set of racks.
+So each rack has its own network and power source.
+This also makes the application more reliable in case of hardware failure.

 ## ELB (Elastic Load Balancer)